MechaNeurons/fuzzy-logic-rs/docs/examples/speed_control.md

 fis.add_rule(Rule::new_and(vec![2, 2, 2], 1.0));
 ```

+!!!
+Note "Weights and Complements"
+    You can change weights and changing the second argument, and you can add `-` sign to complement that variables

 ### Output

 The problem formulation is done and we can use this to compute the output of the system: